jellyfin-archive/jellyfin-plugin-anime/README.md

 MediaBrowser.Plugins.Anime
 ==========================

-An Anime metadata provider for Media Browser 3
+An anime metadata provider for Media Browser 3

 ## Compiling and Testing